Sean Manaea: Kansas City Royals

 He missed the beginning of the 2015 season with abdominal and groin injuries.
-After making four starts for Wilmington, Manaea received a promotion to the Northwest Arkansas Naturals of the Class AA Texas League in July, for whom he pitched seven innings.
+After making four starts for Wilmington, Manaea received a promotion to the Northwest Arkansas Naturals of the Double-A Texas League in July, for whom he pitched seven innings.

 Oakland Athletics

 The Royals traded Manaea and Aaron Brooks to the Oakland Athletics on July 28, 2015, in exchange for Ben Zobrist.
 The Athletics assigned him to the Midland RockHounds of the Texas League.
 With Midland, Manaea made seven starts, and had a 1.90 ERA with 51 strikeouts in 42 2/3 innings pitched.
 He was named an MiLB Organization 2015 All Star.
 Pitching for the Mesa Solar Sox in 2015, he was named an AFL Rising Star and to the AFL All-Prospect Team.

-He began the 2016 season with the Nashville Sounds of the Class AAA Pacific Coast League.
+He began the 2016 season with the Nashville Sounds of the Triple-A Pacific Coast League.